 Graduate students have the opportunity to mentor undergraduate students by guiding them through a process of academic and professional self-discovery.
 Become a mentor or read more about our mentors.
 Become an intern or read more about our interns.

 “I’m proud that The University of Texas at Austin is home to the Intellectual Entrepreneurship consortium (IE).
 Since 1997, the consortium has strived to live out the highest ideals of academic life.
 Whether helping students find their true passion, exposing first-generation college students to the world of graduate studies, or enabling students to better serve society, the consortium has touched the lives of undergraduates, graduate students, and faculty members in profound ways.
-I look forward to seeing how this initiative continues to inform our national dialogue about the role of higher education in society, and I encourage the support of this important work.” – Bill Powers, University of Texas President
+I look forward to seeing how this initiative continues to inform our national dialogue about the role of higher education in society, and I encourage the support of this important work.” – Bill Powers, Former University of Texas at Austin President

 The IE Model